1. Accueil

 Examen écrit

-Individual paper and written exam with open questions.
+• written exam with open questions (40%)

 Construction de la note (en ce compris, la pondération des notes partielles)

-• Students who did not take the exam in the first session need to re-submit in the second session.
+• students who did not pass the collective paper assignment in the first session and who failed the course need to submit an individual paper in the second session

-• Students who failed the course but did succeed for the exam in the first session automatically keep the grade they got for the exam in the first session.
+• students who passed the exam in the first session but who failed the course keep the grade for their exam in the second session

 Langue(s) d'évaluation